jaydenmcl/SnapBot2/docs.md

 ## 🚀 Getting Started (Developer Preview)

-SnapBot isn't available publicly yet — but here’s a technical breakdown of what’s possible and how simple it is to integrate.

 At its core, SnapBot wraps Snapchat's browser interface into clean, async JavaScript functions.
 Below is an overview of the key methods you'll be using when building automation workflows.

 SnapBot exposes a set of methods that offer fine-grained control over Snapchat Web automation.
 Here's a list of the available methods: